aalireza/SimpleAudioIndexer/docs/source/usage.rst

 ::

-  sai -u USERNAME -p PASSWORD -d SRC_DIR -s "apple"
+  sai --mode ibm --src_dir SRC_DIR --username_ibm USERNAME --password_ibm PASSWORD --search "apple"

-You may also search for a regex pattern via the switch `-r`:
+You may also search for a regex pattern via the switch `--regexp`:

 ::

-   sai -u USERNAME -p PASSWORD -d SRC_DIR -r "[a-z][a-z]"
+  sai --mode ibm --src_dir SRC_DIR --username_ibm USERNAME --password_ibm PASSWORD --regexp " [a-z][a-z] "

 Note that you cannot simultaneously use `-s` and `-r`!

 The default language is American English.
-If you want to use another language/accent, then use the switch `-m`.
+If you want to use another language/accent, then use the switch `--language`.
 For the list of all models, see the reference `here <./reference.html>`__.

+Note that `--language` switch doesn't work for `cmu` mode.

 Saving & Loading indexed data
 +++++++++++++++++++++++++++++
-The last thing worth mentioning, is that, say your audio files are big enough that you don't want to spend time indexing them every time you run the script, then you should use the switch `-f` followed by an absolute path to a file into which the indexed data would be written.
+The last thing worth mentioning, is that, say your audio files are big enough that you don't want to spend time indexing them every time you run the script, then you should use the switch `--save-data` followed by an absolute path to a file into which the indexed data would be written.
 If such a file doesn't exist, it'll be created.

-For example, say I want to write the indexed data into my Documents directory with the name `indexed_data.txt`.
+For example, say I want to write the indexed data into my Documents directory with the name `indexed_data`.
 Then the command would be:

 ::

-   sai -u USERNAME -p PASSWORD -d SRC_DIR -f /home/alireza/Documents/indexed_data.txt
+  sai --mode ibm --src_dir SRC_DIR --username_ibm USERNAME --password_ibm PASSWORD --save-data ABSOLUTE_PATH_TO_A_FILE_TO_BE_CREATED/indexed_data

 Next time that I want to search the those audio files, I'll enter:

 ::

-  sai -l /home/alireza/Documents/indexed_data.txt -s "something"
+  sai --mode ibm --load_data ABOSLUTE_PATH_INDEXED_DATA --search "stuff"

-Note that whenever you're loading your data, you no longer have to enter your username and password and src_dir.
+Note that whenever you're loading your data, you no longer have to enter your username and password and src_dir, but you still need to specify your mode.

 As a Python library